 “But after his brothers left for the festival Jesus also went, though secretly, staying out of public view.
 The Jewish leaders tried to find him at the festival and kept asking if anyone had seen him.
 There was a lot of grumbling about him among the crowds.
 Some argued, ‘He’s a good man,’ but others said, ‘He’s nothing but a fraud who deceives the people.’
 But no one had the courage to speak favorably about him in public, for they were afraid of getting in trouble with the Jewish leaders.
 Then, midway through the festival, Jesus went up to the Temple and began to teach.”

-It looks like after remaining in Galilee, Jesus changed his mind and decided to go to the festival after all!
+Perhaps, after remaining in Galilee, Jesus changed his mind and decided to go to the festival after all!
 I suspect that Jesus may have been talking with God, and God told him that he needed to go.
 Since I wasn’t there at the time, I don’t know for sure!
 What I am sure of, is that Jesus wanted to remain secret at the festival, at least for a while.
 The teachers of the law were upset with him for healing a man on the Sabbath, and intended to make him answer for it.
 Jesus didn’t want to be found too soon, but wanted to appear at the opportune moment.
 You see, Jesus intended to give a different answer.

 While Jesus is hidden, there is an all-out manhunt going on.
 The Temple guards are storming through interrogating people, and no one wants to say anything too nice about Jesus.
 Favor leads to suspicion, and suspicion; what if suspicion leads to execution?